View Our Practice Areas

 The recorded statement is crucial in your personal injury claim, as the insurance company may use it in deciding who is at fault for the collision.
 The insurance adjuster may also try to pin you down as to your injuries in a statement taken within days of the collision before you have returned to all of your daily activities or even had a chance to see your doctor.

-If you have concerns about meeting with an insurance adjuster to give a statement, you should call an experienced Seattle personal injury attorney who can advise you regarding your rights and obligations.
+If you have concerns about meeting with an insurance adjuster to give a statement, you should call an experienced Issaquah personal injury attorney who can advise you regarding your rights and obligations.
 If you retain the attorney to represent you, he or she can be present during the statement to make sure you do not say anything that might hinder or impair your claim.

 Should I sign a medical release form?
 Who should have access to my medical records?

 When you are injured in a motor vehicle collision, your insurance company and the other driver’s insurance adjuster will probably ask you to sign medical releases immediately.
 They will probably seek broad authority to view all of your medical records, including prior records unrelated to the accident.
 Your obligations vary as to what authorizations you have to sign for each insurance company.
 The timing requirements may also be different for different types of releases.
-If you are concerned about signing a medical release form, or if there are sensitive matters in your records that you do not want to reveal, you should speak with a local Seattle personal injury attorney before you sign the document.
+If you are concerned about signing a medical release form, or if there are sensitive matters in your records that you do not want to reveal, you should speak with a local Issaquah personal injury attorney before you sign the document.
 A knowledgeable attorney will be able to advise you regarding the intersection between your privacy rights and your obligation to disclose information in connection with an accident.

 For More Information